Kenny-Hui/HK_ATS/README.md

 ; 1 = door are locked once the train departs door = 1

+; Whether to apply brake when the door is opened
+; 0 = No brake will be applied when the door is opened ; 1 = Apply 70% of the total brake notch when the door is opened doorapplybrake = 1

-; Whether to lock the power notch to 0 when the door is opened ; 0 = The power notch will not be locked, even when the door is opened ; 1 = The driver can't power the train when the door is opened doorpowerlock = 1
+; Whether to lock the power notch to 0 when the door is opened ; 0 = The power notch will not be locked when the door is opened ; 1 = The driver can't power the train when the door is opened doorpowerlock = 1